re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 }
 ```

 We still don't have a way for types to reference themselves or each other!
-In the real world, models are deeply interconnected; `User` has a `User[]` of friends and a `Group[]` of `Group`s of `User`s.
+In the real world, models are deeply interconnected; `User` might have a `User[]` of friends and a `Group[]` of `Group`s of `User`s.
 These types don't exist in isolation, but in the context of the set of types defined in a particular domain, which we'll call a **Space**.

-The simplest way to represent a Space would be a dictionary mapping type names to definitions, which could include references to themselves or any of the other types in the Space.
+The simplest way to define a Space would be a dictionary mapping type names to definitions, any of which could include references to itself or any other type from the Space.
 But this is exactly the kind of definition Zod said was impossible to infer a type from.
 Are they right?

-The first thing we'll need to do to find out is add `Space` as an optional parameter to all of our previous generics:
+The first thing we'll need to do to find out is add `Space` as an optional parameter to our most recent set of generics:

 <!-- prettier-ignore -->
 ```ts